MechanicalRock/mechanicalrock.github.io/_posts/2021-09-24-02-serverless-rpc-simple-service.md

 We'll then make some adjustments to our Makefile in order to deploy this.
 This will involve adding some additional targets that need to be build, as well as adding a deployment command.

 Assuming you have credentials available, you should be able to run `make deploy` in order to deploy the service to AWS.
-The completed makefile (heavily inspired by [this repo](https://github.com/cpliakas/aws-sam-golang-example)) looks as follows.
+The completed makefile (heavily inspired by [this repo](https://github.com/cpliakas/aws-sam-golang-example){:target="_blank" rel="noopener"}) looks as follows.

 ```makefile
 # These environment variables must be set for deployment to work.